Han Pil-hwa

 Han Pil-hwa (born 21 January 1942) is a female North Korean speed skater who competed in the 1964 Winter Olympics and in the 1972 Winter Olympics.
 She was the first woman to represent North Korea at the Olympics.

 She was born in Nampo, South Pyongan Province.

 Speed skating

-In 1964, she won the silver medal in the 3000 meter event and she became the first Winter Olympic medalist from either Koreas.
+In 1964, she won the silver medal in the 3000 meter event and became the first Winter Olympic medalist from either Korea.
 In the 1500 meter competition, she finished ninth and in the 500 meter contest, she finished 28th.

 Eight years later, she finished ninth in the 3000 metres event, eleventh in the 1000 metres competition, and 13th in the 1500 metres contest.

 Between 1963 and 1968, Han Pil-hwa was also a regular competitor at the World Allround Speed Skating Championships for Women.
 In the 1965 championships in Oulu, she was most successful with fifth place in the allround event.
 Her best single distance result was a third place in the 3000 meters at the 1966 championships in Trondheim.